mongodb/vault-plugin-secrets-mongodbatlas/README.md

 # Vault Plugin: MongoDB Atlas Secrets Engine

-This is a Secrets engine to be used with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
+This is a Secrets Engine to be used with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin generates unique, ephemeral datababase user credentials and programmatic API keys.

 **Please note**: Hashicorp takes Vault's security and their users' trust very seriously, as does MongoDB.